Saturday, October 5, 2024

 I have always called him Itom or black in our local language because among us, siblings, he had the darkest skin.
 But that dark skin came with the most radiant smile because he had the whitest teeth among us, like scrubbed ivory that glinted in the sun.

 When we were small, we always fought.
 He hated that I 'borrowed' whatever little toys, shirts or shorts he had.
 He did not appreciate that I used his marbles, rolling them with my thumb into the little holes that I dug from the ground because they were part of his precious collection.
-Honestly, I craved for his hand-me-downs, which were his own hand-me-downs, from two older brothers.
+Honestly, I craved for his hand-me-downs, which were his own hand-me-downs, that came from two older brothers.

 When he needed something, he would always have a nice introduction.
 There was a time that I thought he would have made a good lawyer or even politician, instead of a Certified Public Accountant (CPA).